 Students develop their control of language by reading and viewing a range of texts and by writing imaginative, interpretive and critical texts with clarity and accuracy for a range of purposes and audiences.
 Students engage with and explore the literature of past and contemporary societies, as well as a range of spoken, visual, media and multimedia texts.

-The college offers 2 Unit English courses for the HSC:
+The College offers English courses for the HSC: